Travis LeRoy Southworth Info Exhibitions Work Book AI Collect

 The book is organized around dialogue, tracing how images and their systems shape selfhood, value, and belonging.
 I use the term in both its philosophical and technical senses: as a form of inquiry shaped through multiple voices, and as an interface through which humans and machines exchange signals, prompts, and commands.
 The book unfolds as a network of conversations between artist and image, human and machine, signal and noise, authorship and automation.

-1.0 Intro: Early Dialogues
+1.0 Early Dialogues

-An in-depth conversation with a curator sets the tone for the book, offering insight into Southworth’s practice and evolving relationship with digital media.
+An in-depth conversation with a curator/writer sets the tone for the book, offering insight into Southworth’s practice and evolving relationship with digital media.
 Through thoughtful questions and reflective answers, the dialogue explores identity, authorship, and what is an algorithm.
 It provides personal context and invites readers into the conceptual landscape behind the artworks.

 Early photoshop works beginning in 2005 dealing with portraiture, erasure, imperfections.